-This policy is written in accordance with KCSIE and government's Prevent strategy and similarly should be read by all staff.
+This policy is written in accordance with KCSIE 2024 and government's Prevent strategy and similarly should be read by all staff.
 The aims of this policy are:

-- To support the development of all students in ways that will foster security, confidence and independence. - To provide an environment where students feel safe, secure, valued, respected, and feel confident, knowing how to approach staff within the college if they are in difficulties, believing they will be effectively listened to. - To raise the awareness of all teaching and support staff of the need to safeguard young people and vulnerable adults and of their responsibilities in identifying and reporting possible cases of abuse. - To provide a systematic means of monitoring young persons and vulnerable adults known or thought to be at risk of harm, and to ensure we, the College, contribute to assessments of need and support packages for them. - To emphasise the need for good levels of communication between all members of staff. - To develop a structured procedure within the college that will be followed by all members of the college community in cases of suspected abuse. - To develop and promote effective working relationships with other agencies, especially the Local Authority, the Local Safeguarding Children Team, the Youth Offending Team, the Police and Social Services. - To ensure that all staff working within our college who have access to children and vulnerable adults have been checked as to their suitability, including verification of their identity, qualifications, and a robust vetting policy aligned to the DBS process and a single central record of checks is maintained. - To ensure that the college is fulfilling the duty in sections 26 and 29 of the Counter Terrorism and Security Act 2015 and the college will fully participate in work to prevent people from being drawn into terrorism. - To ensure that there are clear procedures to deal with any risks, concerns or disclosures made in regard to Prevent.
+- To provide an environment where students feel safe, secure, valued, respected, and feel confident, knowing how to approach staff within the college if they are in difficulties, believing they will be effectively listened to. - To raise the awareness of all teaching and support staff of the need to safeguard young people and vulnerable adults and of their responsibilities in identifying and reporting possible cases of abuse. - To provide a systematic means of monitoring young persons and vulnerable adults known or thought to be at risk of harm, and to ensure we, the College, contribute to assessments of need and support packages for them. - To emphasise the need for good levels of communication between all members of staff. - To develop a structured procedure within the college that will be followed by all members of the college community in cases of suspected abuse. - To develop and promote effective working relationships with other agencies, especially the Local Authority, the Local Safeguarding Children Team, the Youth Offending Team, the Police and Social Services. - To ensure that all staff working within our college who have access to children and vulnerable adults have been checked as to their suitability, including verification of their identity, qualifications, and a robust vetting policy aligned to the DBS process and a single central record of checks is maintained. - To ensure that the college is fulfilling the duty in sections 26 and 29 of the Counter Terrorism and Security Act 2015 and the college will fully participate in work to prevent people from being drawn into terrorism. - To ensure that there are clear procedures to deal with any risks, concerns or disclosures made in regard to Prevent.